gocraft/web/README.md

 ### Nested routers
 ### Request lifecycle
+1. Wrap the default Go http.ResponseWriter and http.Request in a web.ResponseWriter and web.Request, respectively (via structure embedding).
+2. Allocate a new root context.
+This context is passed into your root middleware.
-1. Execute middleware on the root router.
+3. Execute middleware on the root router.
 We do this before we find a route!
-2. Determine the target route on the target router.
+4. After all of the root router's middleware is executed, we'll run a 'virtual' routing middleware that determine thes target route.
     *  If the there's no route found, we'll execute the NotFound handler if supplied.
 Otherwise, we'll write a 404 response and start unwinding the root middlware.
-3. Other stuff
+5. Now that we have a target route, we'll start executing middleware on the nested middleware leading up to the final target router/route.
+6. After all middleware is executed, we'll run another 'virtual' middleware that invokes the final handler corresponding to the target route.
+7. Unwind all middleware calls (if there's any code after next() in the middleware, obviously that's going to run at some point).

 ### Capturing path variables; regexp conditions
 ### 404 handlers